Ma1thew/pttd/README.md

 At present, pttd is uses a fixed key (alt), and there is no support for external configuration.
 There is also no way to temporarily disable PTT outside of stopping `ptt-client`.
 To change the key, edit `pttd`.

+## License

+Code in `usr/share/pttd/keyboard` is under the MIT License, originally from https://github.com/boppreh/keyboard, and is provided here for easy packaging.
+All other content is under the WTFPL (see `LICENSE`).